 I added a hydrograph and other graphics.
 It was a hell of a lot of work, not counting actually getting the event on tape.
 Even though I have a very heavy tripod, the wind nearly ruined the video–you can see the frame slowly tilt to one side as the tripod settles into the mud.
 A million things could’ve gone wrong, especially with a $5,000 camera enduring an hour of driving rain under a thin nylon cape.
 Had the wind been blowing any other direction except straight from the back of the camera, it wouldn’t have worked.

-I wasn’t paid anything for this, but sure would like to find funding more of the same.
+I wasn’t paid anything for this, but sure would like to find funding for more of the same.